yet-another-personal-assistant/infrastructure-protocol/README.md

 Messages sent by "brain" should have `from` field with the following
 fields:

-- `media`: equal to "brain"
+- `channel`: equal to "brain"
 - `name`: name of PA instance

 Messages sent by "brain" should have `to` field with at least the following fields:

-- `media`: specific communication media
+- `channel`: specific communication media

 The `to` field might have other fields related to specific media type.